ianlucas/highlight/README.md

 )
 ```

-The `defs` is a configuration object.
+`defs` is a configuration object.
 Current default settings:

 ```javascript
 {